Audio Voiceover Direction Pack

 Tips & Variations

-• If your system cannot synthesize audio directly, use the output as a recording brief for human narration.
+• If your tooling cannot synthesize audio directly, use the output as a recording brief for a human narrator.

 Example Output